The Burke is an incredibly immersive and interactive space, but can be inaccessible to people with physical disabilities.

 During user testing, we noticed that there didn't seem to be much connection between the experience of using the technology and the physical exhibit.
 In order to facilitate a closer connection between the two, we changed the home screen to map directly to the view of the exhibit itself, as seen below.
 We confirmed through testing that the combination of audio and visuals made it easy to follow along and absorb additional information.

-The following video contains a walkthrough of the final screen prototype.
+The following video contains a walkthrough of the semi-final screen prototype.

 Through the process of interviewing participants, I learned to overcome my fear of approaching strangers, and found that the seniors and staff were really kind and easy to talk to.
 We had thought-provoking conversations about how to make the museum more accessible.
 Although the museum was designed with accessibility in mind, I learned that there are always improvements that can be made to make the experience inclusive of everyone.
 I also learned to think very carefully about design considerations when it comes to screen design - every little detail can help make it easier or more difficult to use the application.